Cimarron Turnpike

-The Cimarron Turnpike is a toll road in north-central Oklahoma.
+The Cimarron Turnpike is a controlled-access toll road in north-central Oklahoma.
 The route travels 67 mi, from an interchange with Interstate 35 (I-35) north of Perry, to Westport, just west of Tulsa.
-The route also consists of a 7.2 mi spur which runs from the mainline southwest to an interchange with U.S. Route 177 (US-177) north of Stillwater.
+The route also consists of a 7.2 mi spur which runs from the mainline southwest to an interchange with U.S. Route 177 (US 177) north of Stillwater.

-The entirety of the Cimarron Turnpike is concurrent with US-412 except for the Stillwater spur.
+The entirety of the Cimarron Turnpike is concurrent with US 412 except for the Stillwater spur.
 At either end of the Turnpike, US-412 begins (or ends, depending on direction) a concurrency with US-64.

 The Cimarron Turnpike opened to traffic in 1975.
-The US-412 designation was applied to the Cimarron Turnpike in 1988.
+The US 412 designation was applied to the Cimarron Turnpike in 1988.